 Please drive as little as possible!
 Raising dust is a problem for everyone.
 Please don't park your car in shade which could be used for another camper's tent.
 NEVER drive onto uncut grass as catalytic converters and auto exhaust make for excellent fire starters.
 Please do not block the roads.
 Watch out for children playing.
 Children must wear helmets when riding bikes in camp, and no bike riding after dark.

-Climb aboard a the free hay shuttle which circulates among the Day Pass Parking Lot, the Main Festival Area, and Campo Bajo from 8AM - 8PM.
+Climb aboard a the free hay shuttle which circulates among the Day Pass Parking Lot and the Main Festival Area from 8AM - 8PM.

 Facilities for the Disabled

 Reserved parking and camp sites are located on Live Oak Way at Camp Alto Lane (see map) in close proximity to showers, bathrooms, and phones.
 An area for wheelchairs in the audience is near the sound board.